listenToRipley/python/Notes/Modules.md

 For a document, you import by the name of the file.

 You can rename/ provide an alias by using `as` and give it a different name.
+This syntax can also be used on specific items that are imported.

 If you want to import only a specific function from a document,(known as select import), you would format the import like `from doc_name import fuc_name`.
 [Example](../Examples/Modules/module_two.py)

+You can import multiple items, even different types of items, from the same document simple by placing a common between each item.
+[Example](../Examples/Modules/main.py)

 *The name of the import must match across documents.*

 If not specified by the from format, then all items will be accessed  through dot notation.
+The same is true if you the as formatting.